Extension of Stay for International Students in F-1 Visa Classification

 - You expect to exceed the time limitation indicated in the "program end date" on your Form I-20, and

 - You have continuously maintained lawful F-1 status, and

 - The delay in completing program requirements has been caused by compelling academic reasons, or compelling and documented medical reasons.
 Delays in completing program requirements which are caused by academic probation or suspension are not acceptable reasons for extension of a program of study.

-If your completion of studies date has expired or if you do not meet the eligibility requirements to apply for program extension, you may need to apply for "reinstatement" to lawful F-1 status.
+If your program end date has expired or if you do not meet the eligibility requirements to apply for program extension, you may need to apply for "reinstatement" to lawful F-1 status.
 In this case, immediate consultation with the OISS staff is necessary.

 Application Deadline for Extension of a Program

 You must apply for an extension within the 30-day period before the completion date on your Form I-20.
 Please contact the OISS for support.
 Do NOT allow your Form I-20 to expire.
 There are serious implications for this violation.

 - Memorandum or letter from your academic adviser.
 You must obtain a memorandum or letter from your academic adviser.
 It should (a) certify that you have been continuously enrolled for a full course of study; (b) recommend an extension of your study program; (c) provide a new date when you are expected to complete your studies; and (d) indicate the reason(s) for a delay in your completion of program requirements.